Shapa7276/shapatest/content/posts/XMPP_Traffic.md

 (11:33:27) [*] DNSChef started on interface: 192.168.31.178
 (11:33:27) [*] Using the following nameservers: 8.8.8.8
-(11:33:27) [*] Cooking A replies to point to 192.168.31.178 matching: XMPPexampleserver.com
+(11:33:27) [*] Cooking A replies to point to 192.168.31.178 matching: xmppexampleserver.com

 ```

-From the above  the step all request for domain *XMPPexampledomain.com* will be faked to Kali Machine IP "192.168.31.178"

 ## Step 4

+Now we have all DNS request redirected to our kali machine  we need to relay the XMPP messages on port 5222 using
-Download [mitm_relay](https://github.com/jrmdev/mitm_relay) which intercept and modify non-HTTP protocols through Burp & others with support for SSL and STARTTLS interception
+[mitm_relay](https://github.com/jrmdev/mitm_relay) which intercept and modify non-HTTP protocols through Burp & others with support for SSL and STARTTLS interception

 ```
-sudo python mitm_relay.py -l 0.0.0.0 -r 5222:XMPPexampleserver.com:5222  -p 192.168.31.101:9090
+sudo python mitm_relay.py -l 0.0.0.0 -r 5222:xmppexampleserver.com:5222  -p 192.168.31.101:9090

 [!]
 Server cert/key not provided, SSL/TLS interception will not be available.
 To generate certs, see provided script 'gen_certs.sh'.
 [i] Client cert/key not provided.
 ('[+] Webserver listening on', ('192.168.31.178', 49999))
-[+] Relay listening on tcp 5222 -> XMPPexampleserver.com:5222
+[+] Relay listening on tcp 5222 -> xmppexampleserver.com:5222

 #-l -: Address the relays will listen on  0.0.0.0
-#-r -: Create new relays on port to 5222 to route all traffic to orginal domain and port XMPPexampleserver:5222
+#-r -: Create new relays on port to 5222 to route all traffic to orginal domain and port xmppexampleserver:5222
 #-p -: Proxy to forward all requests (Burp Suite IP and Port)
 ```
 ## Step 4